camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/deploy.md

 #### Install the Helm chart

-Assuming you have saved your configuration in `modeler-values.yaml`, you can install the Helm chart by running the following:
+Assuming you have saved your configuration in `modeler-values.yaml`, install the Helm chart by running the following:

 ```
 helm install --values modeler-values.yaml <RELEASE_NAME> camunda/camunda-platform